DrDad0217/GH_DrDad0217.github.io/_posts/PoshDad Posts/2022-09-30-UsingParentheses.md

 -a---          10/27/2022  3:25 PM             27 TestLog-10-27-22.txt
 ```

 Beautiful!
-The subexpression allowed us to encorporate todays date into the name of our logfile.
+The subexpression allowed us to incorporate todays date into the name of our log file.
 For fun lets inspect the content of the file using `Get-Content`

 ```powershell
 Get-Content -Path "C:\Temp\TestLog-10-27-22.txt"